-The Iteration Review is a cadence-based event where each team inspects the increment at the end of every iteration to assess progress, and then adjusts its backlog for the next iteration.
+The Iteration Review is a cadence-based event, where each team inspects the increment at the end of every Iteration to assess progress, and then adjusts its backlog for the next iteration.

-- It brings closure to the Iteration timebox, to which many individuals have contributed to provide new value to the business
+- It brings closure to the iteration timebox, to which many individuals have contributed to provide new value to the business

-- It gives teams an opportunity to show the contributions they have made to the business, and to take some satisfaction and pride in their work and progress
+- It gives teams an opportunity to show the contributions they have made to the business and to take some satisfaction and pride in their work and progress

-- It allows stakeholders to see working stories and provide feedback
+- It allows stakeholders to see working stories and provide feedback to improve the product

 The iteration review starts by going over the Iteration Goals and discussing their status.
 It then proceeds with a walk-through of all the committed stories.
 Each completed story is demoed in a working, tested system—preferably in a staging environment that closely resembles the production environment.
 Spikes are demonstrated via a presentation of findings.
-Stakeholders provide feedback on the stories that are demoed, which is the main goal of the review process.
+Stakeholders provide feedback on the stories that are demoed, which is the primary goal of the review process.

-Attendees at the Iteration Review include:
+Attendees at the iteration review include:

 - Limit demo preparation by team members to about one to two hours.

-- Minimize the use of PowerPoint slides.
+- Minimize the use of slides.
 The purpose of the iteration review is to get feedback on working software functionality, hardware components, etc.